Skip to content

 Suse Linux Enterprise Server (SLES)#

-The Apache Webserver runs with rights of the wwwrun user and the group www.
-The main directory of the Apache Webserver is /srv/www/htdocs/:
+The Apache HTTP Server runs with rights of the wwwrun user and the group www.
+The main directory of the Apache HTTP Server is /srv/www/htdocs/:

 1